Bell Bottom (2021 film): Box office

 Bell Bottom earned ₹2.75 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹8.60 crore.
 On the third day, the film collected ₹3 crore.
 On the fourth day, the film collected ₹36.40 crore, taking total opening weekend domestic collection to ₹52.75 crore.

 As of 1 October 2021, The film grossed ₹36.46 crore in India and ₹14.12 crore overseas, the film has a worldwide gross collection of ₹50.58 crore.

 Reception

-On review aggregator Rotten Tomatoes, it holds a rating of 58%.

-Suchin Mehrotra writing for Film Companion criticised the screenplay of the movie saying that “in the end, somewhere buried within Bell Bottom are the building blocks of a great thriller.
-It’s just shrouded in simplistic storytelling and ‘hijacked’ by the pressures of the big Hindi movie formula.”
+Suchin Mehrotra writing for Film Companion criticised the screenplay of the movie saying that, “in the end, somewhere buried within Bell Bottom are the building blocks of a great thriller.
+It's just shrouded in simplistic storytelling and ‘hijacked’ by the pressures of the big Hindi movie formula.”
 Monika Rawal Kukreja of The Hindustan Times praised the film for being an edge-of-the-seat thriller.